asagafonov/rails-bulletin-board/README.md

 rails db:seed
 ```

-Add migration to make yourself admin (if you like)
+Add migration to make yourself admin (if you like).
+Don't forget to login first or create database user entry manually.
 ```
 class AddAdmins < ActiveRecord::Migration[7.0]
   def change